Tinus du Plessis

 Tinus du Plessis (born 20 May 1984 in Windhoek) is a Namibian rugby union player and a member of the Namibia national rugby union team.
 He is a back-row player who plays on both flanks and at number eight.

 Early life

 Du Plessis attended Windhoek High School in Windhoek and is a graduate from Stellenbosch University.
 In 2003, he attended Gisborne Boys' High School and played first XV rugby in the Super 8 competition in New Zealand.
-He was the shot put athletics champion as well.

 Club career

 He has played club rugby in Namibia for Wanderers RFC, and professionally in England for Rotherham Titans RFC.
 He was named Rotherham's player of the year in 2009.
 In December 2011 he joined London Wasps, on a deal taking him through to the end of the season.
 Having impressed during his time at Wasps Du Plessis was awarded a two-year contract.
 Du Plessis signed for English Championship club London Scottish for the remainder of the 2015–2016 season.